 Spending a day café hopping while people watching, sketching, and journaling is one of my favorite ways to rest during travel.
 These days help me rest my body, reflect on my trip so far, and create a totally unique souvenir.

 For tips on getting started travel journaling, check out my free eBook: ultimate guide to creating a travel journal.

 Even if you’re a budget traveler, sometimes time at a spa can be a valuable investment in your well-being and capacity to travel well.
-Although many times spas are attached to very expensive hotels, generally even backpackers and hostel type travelers can access these facilities at a day rate.
+Although many times spas are attached to all inclusive resorts, generally even backpackers and hostel type travelers can access these facilities at a day rate.

 Often, a simple and inexpensive spa treatment early in the day grants access to spot facilities for the entire day- a great way to unwind and rest in a calm environment.

 Airbnb Experiences are a great way to shift gears when site-seeing gets overwhelming (or underwhelming).
 Airbnb launched experiences as a way to offer something different from standard tours.